AG2048/engsci-2t6-bot/README.md

   - The period of time in minutes to check for suspicious messages.
 - AUTO_BAN_NEW_USER_THRESHOLD_SECONDS
   - The number of seconds after joining the server for a message to be considered suspicious.
+- DO_NOT_RE_GIVE_ROLES_IDS
+  - The IDs of the roles that the bot will not re-give to users when they rejoin the server.
+This can be found by right-clicking on the role and selecting "Copy Role ID".

 # Functionalities
 We plan to incorporate the following features into our Discord bot.
 Additional functionalities may be added as we see fit (or as you suggest!).